Mahalakshmi23/mahalakshmi.github.io/_posts/2015-8-20-async-fetching-of-scripts-in-html.md

 | No | No      | The script is fetched and executed immediately, before the browser continues parsing the page |

 Thanks for reading.
-Now it is time to load faster.
+Now it is time to load faster. (personally i do use aync keyword for this site)